 The quaint town of Hammondsport is a charming place to have lunch or breakfast before heading up to the wineries, but you can also have lunch at many of the wineries like Heron Hill, which is also pet-friendly.
-We had a delicious farm-to-table lunch here on the deck, explored their gift shop and tasted several of their wines.
-This area is especially famous for their Rieslings, because of the climate and the terroir, and owner John Ingle made a name for himself when he focused on making Rieslings.
+We had a delicious farm-to-table lunch here on the deck, explored their gift shop, and tasted several of their wines.
+This area is especially famous for its Rieslings, because of the climate and the terroir, and owner John Ingle made a name for himself when he focused on making Rieslings.

 At Dr. Frank’s Vinifera, we met Meaghan Frank, who explained that her great-grandfather, Dr. Konstantin, grew the first European grapes—such as Chardonnay, Cabernet, Pinot Noir, and of course, Riesling—in the Finger Lakes.
 This notion was previously thought to be impossible because of the cold climate, but Dr.

 Konstantin was from the cold Ukraine and had grown the grapes there, so he knew it was possible.
 Thanks to Dr. Frank, over 100 world-class wineries have sprung up in this dense area.
 Tastings are free of charge, so be prepared to sample many!
 Meaghan started with their Célébre Rosé, a sparkling pink Champagne-style bubbly from Chateau Frank, and moved through their award-winning Rieslings and then to their red wines.
 Their economical Meritage from Salmon Run was particularly memorable.
 My favorite was their semi-dry Riesling.
 Bring a cooler, as you’ll want to take home several bottles or even cases!